Jeep Wrangler 4xe Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

 Average insurance rates for a Jeep Wrangler 4xe are $1,954 a year for full coverage insurance.
-Comprehensive costs around $344, collision insurance costs $774, and liability insurance costs $598.
-Liability-only coverage costs as little as $688 a year, and high-risk coverage costs around $4,272.
+Comprehensive costs an estimated $344 a year, collision insurance costs $774, and liability insurance is $598.
+A liability-only policy costs around $688 a year, and high-risk insurance costs around $4,272.
 Teens receive the highest rates at up to $7,494 a year.

 Average premium for full coverage: $1,954

-Price estimates include $500 comprehensive and collision deductibles, liability coverage up to 30/60, and includes UM/UIM and medical coverage.
-Rates are averaged for all 50 states and for different Wrangler 4xe trim levels.
+Rate estimates include $500 deductible amounts, 30/60 liability coverage, and includes both medical and uninsured motorist insurance.
+Rates are averaged for all 50 states and Wrangler 4xe trim levels.

 Price Range by Coverage and Risk

-For the average 40-year-old driver, prices range range from as low as $688 for a discount liability-only rate to a much higher rate of $4,272 for a high-risk driver policy.
+For the average driver, prices range range from as low as $688 for minimum levels of liability insurance to a high of $4,272 for a policy for a high-risk driver.

 Price Range by Location

-Your location has a significant impact on car insurance rates.
-Areas with sparse population tend to have a lower frequency of physical damage claims than cities with more traffic congestion.
-The price range example below illustrates the difference location can make on auto insurance rates.
+Choosing to live in a large city has a significant impact on the price of insurance.
+More rural locations tend to have a lower frequency of physical damage claims than cities with more traffic congestion.
+The diagram below illustrates how location impacts insurance prices.

-These examples illustrate why anyone shopping for car insurance should compare rates for a specific zip code and risk profile, rather than relying on averaged prices.
+These examples illustrate why it is important to compare rates quotes for a targeted area and risk profile, rather than relying on averaged prices.

 Use the form below to get customized rates for your location.